Generally, five fellowships will be awarded each year for students matriculating in fall 2021, fall 2022, and fall 2023.

 PEAR Fellows must be admitted to one of the participating doctoral programs, which have specific application requirements.
 Among those admitted students who request consideration for a PEAR Fellowship, the selection committee will review the entire application, including the statement of purpose, prior academic record, resume, letters of recommendation, and supplemental essay.

-The deadline for PhD applicants in Economics and Education, Education Policy, Politics and Education, Sociology and Education, Higher and Postsecondary Education, and Developmental Psychology is December 15.
-The deadline for EdD applicants in Higher and Postsecondary Education and Sociology and Education is January 5.
+The deadline for PhD applicants in Economics and Education, Education Policy, Politics and Education, Sociology and Education, Higher and Postsecondary Education, and Developmental Psychology is December 1.
+The deadline for EdD applicants in Sociology and Education is January 5.

 Fellowship acceptances will be delivered at the same time as doctoral program acceptances.